project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/79-wood-turner-and-atish-babu-how-to-build-the-ideal-regenerative-fund-structure.md

 ---
-title: 79 Wood Turner and Atish Babu, how to build the ideal regenerative fund structure
+title: 79 Wood Turner And Atish Babu How To Build The Ideal Regenerative Fund Structure
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-05-19)